*** denotes a new item listed

 BRIDGE MEETS TWICE A WEEK

 Enjoy a friendly afternoon of bridge (almost) every Monday and Thursday, 1:00 – 4:00 pm.
-The next session will be on Monday, May 13.
-Please note: There will be no bridge on Thursdays, May 9 and 16, and Memorial Day, Monday, May 27.
+The next sessions will be on Thursday, December 26 and Monday, December 30.
 No partner or RSVP is needed.
 This program is sponsored by Beth El’s Senior Caucus.
-For more information, please contact Ricardo Munster at firstname.lastname@example.org or 301-652-8569, ext.
-316.
+For more information, please contact the main office at 301-652-2606.

 NEED A RIDE TO SHUL?